jponge/website/_drafts/keybase.md

 I wanted to ensure I could continue using GnuPG to sign opensource release materials, but also sign public Git commits.
 Until then all I used to sign were Git tags.

-As I wanted to find a better solution than just using plain GnuPG and its numerous flaws, I gained renewed interest in [Keybase](https://keybase.io), especially as it now provides more than just a streamlined experience with encryption tools.
+As I wanted to find a better solution than just using plain GnuPG and its numerous practicability flaws, I gained renewed interest in [Keybase](https://keybase.io), especially as it now provides more than just a streamlined experience with encryption tools.

 The configuration steps are adapted from [Patrick Stadler's instructions on GitHub](https://github.com/pstadler/keybase-gpg-github).
 There is a macOS bias in some of the commands which you can easily adapt to other Unix systems 😉